Is Plywood Toxic? The Ultimate Guide to Safe Wood Products

 Understanding Formaldehyde in Plywood

-Formaldehyde is a chemical found in many adhesives used to make plywood.
-Breathing in formaldehyde can cause various health problems, including respiratory issues, skin irritation, headaches, dizziness, and irritation of the eyes, nose, or throat.
+Formaldehyde, a chemical frequently present in the adhesives used for plywood production, can lead to various health issues when inhaled.
+Symptoms may include respiratory problems, skin irritation, headaches, dizziness, and discomfort in the eyes, nose, or throat.

 Not All Plywood is Created Equal